Banksy-said-hi/Data-Structures-Java/README.md

 # Data Structures Java
+## Choosing the right structure
+While choosing the best data collection for storing your data, these factors need to be considered:
+- **Frequency of Operations**: how often the data will be retrieved?
+For instance, quick insertion, deletion, and retrieval can be satisfied nicely with **Hashmap**

+- **Memory Constraints**: does memory usage impose a limit on us?

+- **Uniform Keys**: can we avoid hash collision for keys?

 ## Arrays
 Arrays are one of the fundamental building blocks of Java.
 Why, you ask?
 Because they allow you to store a fixed number of elements of a single type in an ordered fashion.
 They are ideal when you know the exact number of elements needed and require fast access to specific elements by their index.
 In essence, arrays offer simplicity and efficiency for managing related data of a fixed size.

 - Inserting or deleting elements in the midddle of an array requires extra memory